DMTF/Redfish-Tools/doc-generator/README_config_files.md

 - html_title: A string to use as the `title` element in HTML output.
 - import_from: Name of a file or directory containing JSON schemas to process.
 Wild cards are acceptable.
 Default: json-schema.
 - locale: specifies a locale code (case-sensitive) for localized output.
 Localization of strings supplied by the doc generator code uses gettext.
 Locale files go in the "locale" directory in the doc_generator root.
 Translated descriptions and annotations may be supplied in localized JSON schema files.
 - normative: Produce normative (developer-focused) output.
-U
 - object_reference_disposition: a data structure that specifies properties that should be moved to the "Common Objects" section and/or objects that should be included inline where they are referenced, to override default behavior.
 See below.
 - omit_version_in_headers: Boolean.
 If true, omit schema versions in section headers.
 - outfile (command line: `out`): Output file (default depends on output format: output.md for Markdown, index.html for HTML, output.csv for CSV